Alice Langford, Elina Mir, Megan Cole, Claire Karlsson, and Sage Wylie, National Center For Health Research

 Bacon, hot dogs, bologna, and other processed meats are now blamed for causing cancer and increasing your chances of developing heart disease and diabetes.
 A 2010 study led by Dr. Renata Micha from the Harvard School of Public Health analyzed 20 previous studies and concluded that while eating more red meat didn’t predict whether a person developed heart disease or diabetes, eating processed meat did.
 A person who ate one portion (about one hot dog or two slices of deli meat) of processed meat every day was 42% more likely to develop coronary heart disease and 19% more likely to develop diabetes than if that person did not eat processed meat every day.
 That risk was the same if the person ate 2 portions of processed meat every day instead of one, and doubled if the person ate 2 portions a day instead of none.
 In other words, even if you like the taste or convenience of processed meat, eating less processed meat is always better for your health than eating more.

 A 2018 study of more than 100,000 French adults found that those who ate more ultra-processed food were more likely to develop any kind of cancer, and especially breast cancer.
 The researchers asked participants to complete a diary recording their food consumption for one 24-hour period every 6 months for 2 years, and then followed up with everyone for an average of 5 years to see if they developed cancer.
 The study is continuing, but so far the researchers report that adults who ate more ultra-processed foods were 12% more likely to develop cancer and 11% more likely to develop breast cancer (especially postmenopausal breast cancer).
+Ultra-processed foods are defined as those made from ingredients that aren’t natural, such as preservatives and chemicals, and include candy, soft drinks, hot dogs, and chips.
 Although younger, less educated, less physically active adults, and smokers were more likely to eat more ultra-processed foods, the increase in cancer was true for all adults, not only those with those demographic traits and health habits.
 In addition, the researchers found that the eating more ultra-processed food predicted cancer risk even when they adjusted for BMI.

 A report by the American Institute for Cancer Research and the World Cancer Research Fund revealed that processed meat increases the risk of developing colorectal cancer.
 The report analyzed 99 studies and described key findings.
 One finding was that for every 50 grams of processed meat eaten (about one hot dog) colorectal cancer risks increases by 16%.